abhi1345/AI-Projects/README.md

 3) Puzzle-Solver: An A* algorithm, written from scratch, which can solve any sequence-based puzzle, like a sliding puzzle or word ladder.
 4) Markov-Rapper: A hidden markov model I implemented in high school and trained with Drake songs to generate rap lyircs.
 5) Superhero Classifier: A convolutional neural network I trained on images of my favorite Marvel heroes (Iron Man, Captain America, Hulk, Black Widow, Groot).
 Usually recognizes new images with >90% accuracy.
+6) Stock-LSTM: A 'Long-Short Term Memory' Recurrent Neural Network trained on the S&P 500 Index, plots predictions in the form of colored lines.